lvanbremen/svd2cpp-regifc/README.md

 # svd2cpp
-Convert CMSIS System View Description files to a modern C++ interface with efficient data access functions
+Convert CMSIS System View Description files to a modern C++ register interface with efficient data access functions

 ## Introduction
 By default, ARM provides SVDConv to generate CMSIS-compliant device header files.
-While the simplicity and configurability of this tool is beautiful, all it does is generate POD structs and definitions, where the user is responsible for correctly accessing the registers.
+While the simplicity and configurability of this tool is beautiful, all it does is generate structs and definitions, where the user is responsible for correctly accessing the registers.
 Accessing registers in this way is error prone, leads to hard to read code, and the resulting binary is sometimes efficient at best.

 This svd2cpp converter utility tries to tackle all these problems, by instead converting the SVD to a modern C++ interface, which is easily optimized in perfect assembly.